“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.” (source? Lisa is this your own quote?)

 8. Each Successive Cesarean Becomes Riskier; Posing Risks for Higher Morbidity and Mortality to Both Mother and Baby.

-9. Limited Family Size
+10. Limited Family Size

 Because of the risk of abnormal placental implantation and significant surgical complications after repeated cesarean sections, most women are advised to stop having children after 3 surgical births.
 Understanding that many women do not wish more than 3 children, this could be viewed as a non-issue.
-It just seems that a woman should be able to choose her family size-not her obstetrician.
+It just seems that a woman should be able to choose her family size, not her obstetrician.

 Labor is good for the baby-especially when allowed to start on its own and progress naturally.
-The onset of labor is signaled by the baby, which means that the baby is likely ready for extra-uterine life or if not ready, that it expects the outside world will be more favorable than its intrauterine world.
-This is the reason babies exposed to toxins like cigarettes, illegal drugs or poor nutrition will choose to be born early.
+The onset of labor is signaled by the baby, which means that the baby is likely ready for extra-uterine life, or if not ready, that it expects the outside world will be more favorable than its intrauterine world.
+This is the reason babies exposed to toxins like cigarettes, illegal drugs, or poor nutrition will choose to be born early.

 The bowel flora of a vaginally-born baby is completely different than that of a cesarean baby.
 The vagina helps to colonize the baby’s gut with friendly bacteria.
-This is the first part of a healthy immune system which will dictate health for this person throughout their lifetime.
+This is the first part of a healthy immune system, which will dictate health for this person throughout their lifetime.

-Babies born vaginally transition more easily.
-Again, the fact that it takes a section baby a little longer to breathe normally and maintain its body temperature independently, means it is more likely that the baby will be separated from its mother for extended periods of formative time.
 The mother-infant bond is the most significant relationship in a human’s life.
-The relationship is a biologic imperative, meaning that survival is dependent on the mother and baby attaching to one another.
-But it is even more than just surviving, it is supporting optimal mental and physical health for both parties which should be the goal of both families and health care providers.
+The relationship is a biological imperative, meaning that survival is dependent on the mother and baby attaching to one another.
+But it is even more than just surviving, it is supporting optimal mental and physical health for both parties, which should be the goal of both families and health care providers.

-Listen Carefully:
+Listen Carefully

 My experience is that women are not as concerned about this low-risk status before their section as they are afterward.
 Motherhood has a way of making women more opinionated about a wide range of childbearing and parenting decisions.
-They often begin to research their options for their best birth with their SECOND pregnancy and are truly distraught to find out that their Cesarean birth eliminates many of their options.
-The search for the healthiest birth must begin before the first pregnancy so women can position themselves for the healthiest birth for themselves and ALL of their children.

 Delivering babies vaginally must be a priority for women, Midwives and Physicians, medical centers, regulating bodies and our culture as a whole.
-Avoiding the first cesarean is a huge agenda item for both the American College of OB/GYN and American College of Nurse-Midwives.
+Avoiding the first cesarean is a huge agenda item for both the American College of OB/GYN and the American College of Nurse-Midwives.
 Very simple changes in a woman’s pregnancy care and birth management can improve outcomes for mothers and babies dramatically.
-As it stands today, women do not have the luxury of relying on our healthcare system to give them the best chance for a low-risk delivery.
-They must be their own advocates.
-This blog series is intended to equip families with the information about avoiding cesarean and achieving a positive birth experience, no matter the route the baby ultimately takes.

 Leave a Reply